 A hike through Bwindi Impenetrable Forest takes you very close to the rare and endangered mountain gorilla population.

 It was 10:30 a.m. and, we’d been climbing almost straight up the side of a rain-forested mountain in Bwindi Forest for around 3 hours.
-We were a group of seven trekkers some of us hired porters to help carry things, a guide, a guy with a machete to clear the path, and two armed guards both with AK47 for just in case of “aggressive jungle elephants.
-After a tiresome hike of about 3 hours in a think forest the guide stopped us, in the exhausted hush, the guide let out a low, grumbling groan.
+We were a group of seven trekkers some of us hired porters to help carry things, a guide, a guy with a machete to clear the path, and two armed guards both with AK47s for just in case of “aggressive jungle elephants.
+After a tiresome hike of about 3 hours in a thick forest the guide stopped us, in the exhausted hush, the guide let out a low, grumbling groan.
 Seconds after the fact, that moan was loudly returned.

 “It’s the gorilla call from the trackers,” he said.
 “We’re drawing near now.
 Just around 100 more yards.”
 The trackers had been out since dawn, after ways of crushed foliage indicating the movement of mountain gorillas.
 The groaning communication was intended to stay in touch without the radios, telling us where to go without scaring the gorillas.